abrasive/shairport/CAR INSTALL.md

 $ make
 $ sudo make install
 ```
-This is a stripped-down set of options.
-In particular, SoX interpolaton is not included, as the Pi Zero would not be fast enough. *Do not* enable Shairport Sync to autormatially start at boot time -- startup will be taken care of differently.
+SoX interpolaton is not included, as the Pi Zero would not be fast enough. *Do not* enable Shairport Sync to automatically start at boot time -- startup is organised differently.

 Here are the important options for the Shairport Sync configuration file at `/etc/shairport-sync.conf`:
 ```
-// Sample Configuration File for Shairport Sync for Car Audio with a Pimoroni PHAT
+// Sample Configuration File for Shairport Sync for Car Audio with a Pimoroni PHAT general =

-// General Settings
-general =
 {
 	name = "BMW Radio";